top of page

 • Create and utilize opportunities to practice skills in the home and community environments (generalizing what is practiced in the clinic).

-In our clinic, your child will receive full-time or part-time ABA therapy from one of our Registered Behavior Technicians (RBTs) in a personalized room.
-They will also enjoy regular opportunities for social interaction in our gross motor room, dining area, living room, or when visiting a friend's room.
+In our clinic, your child will receive full-time or part-time ABA therapy in a personalized room as well as regular opportunities for social interaction in our gross motor room, dining area, living room, or when visiting a friend's room.
 Clients will enjoy a variety of activities throughout the day to develop a wide range of social, gross motor, and fine motor skills.

 What's the Partners Difference?